Last Christmas: Chart performance

-On release, "Last Christmas" reached number two on the singles chart, beaten by the charity single "Do They Know It's Christmas?" by Band Aid, on which Michael also performed.
+On its first release, "Last Christmas" reached number two on the UK singles chart, beaten by the charity single "Do They Know It's Christmas?" by Band Aid, on which Michael also performed.
 Wham! donated their "Last Christmas" royalties to the Ethiopian famine relief fund, the same cause as Band Aid.
-"Last Christmas" entered the UK top 40 15 times and the top 10 six times, including five consecutive years between 2016 and 2020.
-In 1985 and 2017, it returned to number two.
+It was the most-played Christmas song of the 21st century in the UK until 2011, when it was overtaken by "Fairytale of New York" (1987) by the Pogues and Kirsty MacColl.

 In December 2019, "Last Christmas" reached number one on the Official Vinyl Singles Chart and the Official Video Streaming Chart.
 The following week, it was streamed 17.1 million times, a UK record for the most streams in a week.
 It was the year's best-selling vinyl single in the UK.
-By February 2020, "Last Christmas" had more than over 1.90 million copies.
-It was the 10th-bestselling UK single in history, and the bestselling single not to reach number one.
-It was the most-played Christmas song of the 21st century in the UK until 2011, when it was overtaken by "Fairytale of New York" (1987) by the Pogues.

-"Last Christmas" reached number one on 1 January 2021, achieving the record for the longest time for a single to reach UK number one, previously held by "(Is This The Way To) Amarillo?" by Tony Christie.
+By February 2020, "Last Christmas" had sold more than 1.90 million copies, becoming the 10th-bestselling UK single in history and the bestselling single not to reach number one.
+"Last Christmas" reached number one on 1 January 2021, achieving the record for the longest time for a single to reach UK number one, previously held in 2005 by Tony Christie with "(Is This The Way To) Amarillo?".
 The record was surpassed in 2022 by Kate Bush with "Running Up That Hill", which took 37 years.
+In December 2022, "Last Christmas" reached number two on the UK singles chart, behind LadBaby's "Food Aid", a parody of "Do They Know It's Christmas?".

-In December 2023, "Last Christmas" became Christmas number one.
+In December 2023, "Last Christmas" became the UK Christmas number one.
 It also became the third-best selling UK single, with 5.34 million sales, including streams.
-As of December 2023, "Last Christmas" had sold over 1.93 million physical copies and downloads, making it the eighth-bestselling single ever in the UK.
-It was certified six-times platinum in December 2023.
+As of December 2023, it had sold more than 1.93 million physical copies and downloads, making it the eighth-bestselling single ever in the UK.
+It was certified nine-times platinum in January 2026.
 In 2024, it became the first song to be Christmas number one for two consecutive years.
 That year, PRS for Music estimated that "Last Christmas" generates £300,000 of royalties per year.
+In December 2025, "Last Christmas" reached number two on the UK singles chart, beaten by Kylie Minogue's "XMAS".